KoruX-GNU-Linux/KoruX/README.md

 - Minimal hardened defaults for Firefox, OpenSSL, PAM, sshd, sudoers, GRUB, and sysctl (ASLR)
-- Preinstalled engines and installers for classic games (Diablo 1–2, Heroes 3, Quake 1–2–3) — game data installed via simple scripts
+- Preinstalled engines and installers for classic games (Diablo 1–2, Heroes 3, Quake 1–2–3) — game data can be installed via simple scripts

 ## Wiki and Download